apache/tvm-rfcs/rfcs/0011_Arm_Ethos-U_Integration.md

 # Motivation

-Arm® Ethos™-U is a series of NPUs that will enable low-cost and highly efficient AI solutions for a wide range of embedded devices.
-This RFC introduces the port of the NPU into the uTVM compilation flow.
+Arm® Ethos™-U is a series of Neural Processing Units (NPUs) that will enable low-cost and highly efficient AI solutions for a wide range of embedded devices.
+This RFC introduces the port of the NPU into the microTVM compilation flow.
 The process of compilation relies on the multiple levels of abstraction in TVM and a variety of analysis and optimisation passes to produce c output.
-In the process of compilation, we rely on the many levels of TVM's IR (and the passes) to perform optimizations to create c-sources that can work with current microTVM deployments.
+In the process of compilation, we rely on the many levels of TVM's Intermediate Representation (and the passes) to perform optimizations to create c-sources that can work with current microTVM deployments.

 ## Scope: